Andrew-Chen-Wang/django-orm-template/README.md

 This repository is performing:
 - Unittests to upgrade Django fast

 ### Credit and License

-This repository is based on the repository by [@dancaron](https://github.com/dancaron/Django-ORM).
+This repository was generated with [Andrew-Chen-Wang/django-orm-template](https://github.com/Andrew-Chen-Wang/django-orm-template)

-This repository is a quick template repository that I personally use.
+This template is based on the repository by [@dancaron](https://github.com/dancaron/Django-ORM).

-This repository is licensed under the Apache 2.0 license which can be found in the [LICENSE](./LICENSE) file.
+This repository/template is licensed under the Apache 2.0 license which can be found in the [LICENSE](./LICENSE) file.